 EC2

-launch type, where you do the managing, such as specifying automatic scaling.
+launch type, where we do the managing, such as specifying automatic scaling.

-For this example, we'll create a Fargate service running on an ECS cluster fronted by an internet-facing Application Load Balancer.
+For this example, we'll create a Fargate service running on an Amazon ECS cluster, fronted by an internet-facing Application Load Balancer.

-Add the following AWS Construct Library module imports to the indicated file.
+We add the following AWS Construct Library module imports to our stack file:

 cdk synth